pheasantframework/pheasant_temp/CONTRIBUTING.md

 By contributing to this project, you agree that your contributions will be licensed under the [MIT License](LICENSE).

-Thank you for contributing to The Raven Framework Template Package!
+Thank you for contributing to The Pheasant Framework Template Package!
 Your efforts are greatly appreciated.